AGomezCuervo/nvim/README.md

 # Nvim-config
+My config of Nvim

-remove background in gitsign's column:
+To remove background in gitsign's column:
 :lua ColorsMyPencil()